 For his hangers, I used a combo of the slimline velvet hangers plus these suit hangers and shorts hangers.
 You definitely don’t want to put broad suits on a slim hanger.
 That will definitely mess up their shape.

 And that’s it for his side!
 He has his PJs in his nightstand dresser drawer.

-Hope you enjoyed the tour!
+Hope you enjoyed the tour of our custom built master closet!
 Sources are linked below.
 Let me know if you have any questions 🙂

 S O U R C E S